interstellar2567/web-hackathon/README.md

 ## <a name="introduction">🤖 Introduction</a>
+we built a visually captivating gaming website Zentry, featuring scroll-triggered animations, geometric transitions, and engaging video storytelling.
+It delivers a luxurious, modern feel, focusing on engaging UI/UX and smooth responsiveness,

 ## <a name="tech-stack">⚙️ Tech Stack</a>

+- HTML
+- CSS
+- Javascript
 - GSAP
 - React.js
 - Tailwind CSS
+- (AI used: Github copilot, Canva AI, ChatGPT and Gemini)

 ## <a name="features">🔋 Features</a>

-👉 **Scroll-Based Animations**: Dynamic animations triggered by scrolling for a more engaging user experience.

-👉 **Clip Path Shaped Animations**: Unique geometric transitions using CSS clip-paths to create visually stunning effects.

-👉 **3D Hover Effects**: Interactive 3D transformations that respond to user interactions for a modern feel.

-👉 **Video Transitions**: Seamlessly integrated video elements to enhance storytelling and flow.

-👉 **Smooth UI/UX**: Polished interfaces with buttery-smooth interactions for an intuitive user journey.

-👉 **Completely Responsive**: Flawless adaptation across all devices, ensuring a consistent experience.
+👉 **Responsive Cards**

+👉 **Features/Services Section**

+👉 **Ripple Effect**

+👉 **Scroll and Pop-up**

+👉 **Home Page**

+👉 **Customer Section**

-and many more, including code architecture and reusability
+**and many more, including audio, 3D animations, code architecture and reusability**

 ## <a name="quick-start">🤸 Quick Start</a>